-Action Done Notes letailed and accurate Accessibility neasurements and photos.
-'Accessibility' or 'Access for All' section, asy to locate in the main menu. (note the E customers) ist of accessibility equipment available quality Act prohibits charging and details of reputable suppliers ests need to hire specific equipment have.
-Provide a f loorplan of your accessible property.
-Enable cus online. tomers to book accessible properties Accessibili r website meets Web Content ty Guidelines (WCAG) to enable all vigate easily. rideo showcasing your accessibility nd services and/or a virtual tour. videos are captioned and consider audio description.
-O Provide Alt ernative (Alt) Text for all images.
-Provide a s ensory story.
+Act ion Done Notes 0 Provide a detailed and accurate Accessibility Guide, with measurements and photos.
+0 Provide a list of accessibility equipment available (note the Equality Act prohibits charging customers) and details of reputable suppliers should guests need to hire specific equipment you do not have.
+Provide an 'Accessibility' or 'Access for All' section, which is easy to locate in the main menu.
+Provide a floorplan of your accessible rooms.
+Enable customers to book accessible rooms online.
+Ensure your website meets Web Content Accessibility Guidelines (WCAG) to enable all users to navigate easily.
+Provide a video showcasing your accessibility facilities and services and/or a virtual tour.
+Ensure all videos are captioned and consider providing audio description.
+0 Provide Alternative (Alt) Text for all images.
+Provide a sensory story.

-Arrival and external areas
+Arrival and reception